rhodyprog4ds/BrownFall25/portfolio/index.md

 Completing the basic assignments that demonstrate you can apply what we cover in class to your own data, is enough for a B, to earn an A you need to extend your knowledge.

-You have some different pathways to earning an A.
+You have some different pathways to earning an A. See the sections in the left menu for ideas.

-## Extending Assignments

-Starting in week 3 it is recommended that you spend some time each week working on extensions to earn innovative designation on the skills.

-Use the feedback you get on assignments to inspire your extensions.

-::::{warning}
- submission logistics will be posted here later
+::::{attention}
+Merge in all of your graded work and create a new PR in your portfolio.
 :::::

 <!--
 To submit these, submit the work to a separate `<assignment>extended` branch so for assignment 2 extension, submit to `assignment2extended`.